 - Non-Institutional Aid

 Many divinity students receive financial aid from other agencies, such as local churches, denominational offices, and foundations.
 Students need to apply for such funds directly to the agencies involved.
-The Fund for Theological Education offers a variety of fellowships and grants.

 The Cooperative Baptist Fellowship offers financial aid through the Office of Admissions and Financial Aid to divinity students who are members of that body.